geonetwork/core-doc-sources/eng/users/source/quickstartguide/new_metadata/index.rst

 .. figure:: editor-multilingual.png

-Optionnaly, Google translation service could be used.
+Alternatively, Google translation service could be used.
 Translation could be suggested to the editor using the small icon right to the language selector.
 The translation convert the default metadata character string in the current selected language.

 In view mode, according to GUI language : if GUI language is available in the metadata, the element is displayed in this language else the element is displayed in metadata default language.